Fampridine (Fampyra)

 Up to a third of people find that fampridine improves their mobility, so only this group would be prescribed fampridine in the longer term.
 The initial two to four week trial is currently funded by the manufacturer.

 In England, fampridine is currently not recommended for use within the NHS.
-The most recent ruling in the NICE Clinical Guideline for MS from 2014 was revised in 2018 with no change.
+The 2022 NICE Clinical Guideline acknowledged that fampridine is clinically effective for some people, but it is not considered to be cost-effective.

 In Scotland, fampridine was recommended for use within the NHS in April 2020.